 Closing a Popover

-The popover is closed when the user clicks or taps outside the popover or selects an action within the popover.
+The popover is closed when the user clicks outside the popover or selects an action within the popover.

 - Show status information as text fields in a content group.
 You can use semantic text colors.